gfontenot/website-source-hakyll/web/posts/2017-02-24-an-ios-blogging-workflow-for-static-sites.markdown

 ---
-title: An iOS blogging workflow for static sites
+title: "An iOS blogging workflow for static sites"
 tags: development
 ---